piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * Forked and extended from original plugin for Jigoshop ("Jigoshop Delivery Notes" at GitHub)

 == Upgrade Notice ==

+= 1.2.4 =
+Many template functions were updated.
+Please update your custom template too or everything breaks!

 = 1.2.1 =
 The sequential order numbers plugin requires at least WooCommerce 1.5.3.